kas-lab/suave/README.md

 Ardupilot SITL should open and a console plus a map should appear.

-**Troubleshoot**
+**Troubleshooting**
-If you have problems with the `install-prereqs-ubuntu.sh` script try to install the dependencies manually with the following commands.
+If you have problems with the `install-prereqs-ubuntu.sh` script, try to install the dependencies manually with the following commands.

 ```Bash
 pip3 install --user -U future lxml pymavlink MAVProxy pexpect flake8 geocoder empy dronecan pygame intelhex